kyma-project/btp-manager/docs/operations.md

 Next, the reconciler looks for a `sap-btp-manager` Secret in the `kyma-system` Namespace.
 This Secret contains Service Manager credentials for SAP BTP Service Operator and should be delivered to the cluster by KEB.
-If the Secret is missing, an error is thrown, the reconciler sets `Error` state (with the condition reason `MissingSecret`) in the CR and stops the reconciliation until the Secret is created.
+If the Secret is missing, an error is thrown, the reconciler sets `Warning` state (with the condition reason `MissingSecret`) in the CR and stops the reconciliation until the Secret is created.
 When the Secret is present in the cluster, the reconciler verifies whether it contains required data.
 The Secret should contain the following keys: `clientid`, `clientsecret`, `sm_url`, `tokenurl`, `cluster_id`.
 None of the key values should be empty.
 If some required data is missing, the reconciler throws an error with the message about